torrinworx/Blend_My_NFTs/README.md

 # Blender File Organization and Structure
+**Important** - Every object, model, texture, camera, light etc. must be in the same .blend file!
+If you have mulitiple .blend files, Blend_My_NFTs is unable to open and process them.
+It's recommended to keep your file's total size 5gb, so if you have multiple files created already, reduce the size and then merge them to a master file.

 Organizing your NFTs Attributes and Varariants in Blender is essential to generate files with Blend_My_NFTs.
 Follow the organizational rules below when making your NFT .blend file: